-The following definitions used for reporting 2020 Clery crimes are derived from the Federal Bureau of Investigation's (FBI) Uniform Crime Reporting (UCR) Program and Department of Regulations:
+The following definitions used for reporting 2021 Clery crimes are derived from the Federal Bureau of Investigation's (FBI) Uniform Crime Reporting (UCR) Program and Department of Regulations:

-- The definitions for Murder, Rape, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Weapons: Carrying, Possessing, Etc., Law Violations, Drug Abuse Violations, and Liquor Law Violations are from the FBI's UCR Summary Reporting System (SRS) User Manual. - The definitions for Fondling, Incest, and Statutory Rape are excerpted from the FBI's UCR National Incident-Based, Reporting System (NIBRS) User Manual. - The definitions for Larceny-Theft (except Motor Vehicle Theft), Simple Assault, Intimidation, and Destruction/Damage/Vandalism of Property are from the FBI's UCR Hate Crime Data Collection Guidelines and Training Manual. - The definitions for Dating Violence, Domestic Violence, and Stalking are from the Violence Against Women Act of 1994.
+- The definitions for Murder, Rape, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Weapons: Carrying, Possessing, Etc., Law Violations, Drug Abuse Violations, and Liquor Law Violations are from the FBI's UCR Summary Reporting System (SRS) User Manual. - The definitions for Fondling, Incest, and Statutory Rape are excerpted from the FBI's UCR National Incident-Based, Reporting System (NIBRS) User Manual - The definitions for Dating Violence, Domestic Violence, Sexual Assault and Stalking are from the Violence Against Women Act of 1994.

-The statistics provide an overall picture of crime at Highline College from January 1 to December 31 for 2018, 2019, and 2020.
+The statistics provide an overall picture of crime at Highline College from January 1 to December 31 for 2019, 2020, and 2021.